return42/sphkerneldoc/linux_src_doc/drivers/pci/hotplug/rpaphp_pci_c.rst

     record slot state, config pci device

-    :param struct slot \*slot:
+    :param slot:
         target \ :c:type:`struct slot <slot>`\
+    :type slot: struct slot \*

 .. _`rpaphp_enable_slot.description`:

 Description
 -----------

-Initialize values in the slot, and the hotplug_slot info structures to indicate if there is a pci card plugged into the slot.
+Initialize values in the slot structure to indicate if there is a pci card plugged into the slot.
 If the slot is not empty, run the pcibios routine to get pcibios stuff correctly set up.

 ..
 This file was automatic generated / don't edit.